colmo23/notes/python/vim/README.md

 If on windows to copy to clipboard select using C-v or whatever and then do y.
 Paste as normal for windows.

+## Autocomplete
 Commands in insert mode
-C-y  - use selected autocomplete
+* C-y  - use selected autocomplete
-C-n  - cycle through next suggestions, press enter to select one C-p  - cycle through previous suggestions, press enter to select one
+* C-n  - cycle through next suggestions, press enter to select one
+* C-p  - cycle through previous suggestions, press enter to select one

-Other command
+Other commands
-C-n  - toggle nerdtree file viewer
+* C-n  - toggle nerdtree file viewer